robertu94/robertu94.github.io/content/learning/experiments.markdown

 The process of creating these models is called systems modeling.
 While targeted, accurate, and concise systems modeling is challenging often relying on experience and expertise of the modeler or scientist constructing the model, there are a few principles that can be helpful:

-Start with a broad model that isn’t refined.
+Start with a broad model that is not refined.
 Done appropriately you may be surprised about how accurate it is.
 You can always refine a broad model into a more accurate one by decomposing its parts into a more accurate model.
 Focus on the interfaces, inputs and outputs.
 These are the trickiest to get right, but also can give you the most leverage to tweak the behavior of your model.